Ladysnake/Ladysnake.github.io/wiki/requiem.md

 ## Admin Commands

-Requiem adds a few admin commands to make testing the mod or helping clueless players more easily.
+Requiem adds a few admin commands to make testing the mod or helping clueless players easier.
 All Requiem commands start with `/requiem`.
 Most of them take an optional player argument.
 If that argument is not given, the target of the command will be the command executor.

  - `/requiem remnant`
     - `/requiem remnant set <true|false> [player]`: sets the remnant status of a player.
 (Remnants are called demons in the lore, they turn into ghosts when they die)